koushiknoah77/Linea-Shield/README.md

 Open the script.js file in the project folder.

-Replace the value of INFURA_API_KEY with your personal API key, like this:
+Replace the value of INFURA_API_KEY with your personal API key

-INFURA_API_KEY=your-api-key-here
 Save the file.

 Once this is done, you can start the application and proceed with testing.